Tonsillitis

 Diagnosis

-In some cases, a throat swab test is performed to identify the type of bacteria responsible for the infection.
+In some cases, a pharyngeal exudate culture is performed, which allows for the identification of the type of bacteria responsible for the infection.

 Treatment